MrPio/AgeOfWarRemake/README.md

 And one day I thought, why not add *multiplayer* to Age of War?
 Imagine what great fights you could experience instead of the same static AI!

+> [!NOTE]
+> This project is on hold.
+I really don't have enough time between exams.
+If you are interested, please contact me!

 These are some of the models I've already made in Blender:

 <p align="center">